openstack-archive/fuel-specs/specs/7.0/node-custom-attributes.rst

   characterized by specified custom parameters.
 * User can sort list of nodes in Fuel Web UI to group them by specified custom parameters.
+* Labels appear in astute.yaml and in provisioning data.

 Documentation Impact
 ====================

-The documentation should cover how the end user experience has been changed.
+The Fuel documentation should cover how the end user experience has been changed.
+The Fuel Plugin documentation should cover how to use labels in plugins.

 References